-Negative keywords are specific words or phrases that advertisers can use to prevent their ads from showing for certain search terms.
-Negative keywords work by telling the advertising platform which words or phrases to exclude from the advertising campaign.
+Negative keywords are specific words or phrases that advertisers can use to prevent their ads from showing for particular search terms.
+Negative keywords tell the advertising platform which words or phrases to exclude from the advertising campaign.
 This helps ensure that ads are only shown to relevant audiences, which can improve click-through rates and conversion rates while lowering ad costs.

 Benefits of using Negative Keywords:

-Using negative keywords in Advertising or in any ad campaign can provide a number of benefits, including reducing costs and making your ads more relevant to your target audience.
+Using negative keywords in Advertising or any ad campaign can provide several benefits, including reducing costs and making your ads more relevant to your target audience.
 Negative keywords can help eliminate irrelevant or unqualified search terms, which can reduce ad spend and increase the return on investment (ROI) of a campaign.
-Additionally, negative keywords can help you refine your targeting and increase your campaign’s Quality Score, which can improve your ad’s overall visibility and performance.
+Additionally, negative keywords can help refine your targeting and increase your campaign’s Quality Score, improving your ad’s overall visibility and performance.